1) How much does a solar system cost?

 5) What’s an SREC?

 SREC stands for Solar Renewable Energy Certificate.
 These are earned every time the solar system generates 1,000 kWhs of electricity.
-This is reported to an agency, and you receive a virtual certificate that is then able to be traded through a broker.
-These certificates have a market driven value.
+This is reported to an agency, and you receive a virtual certificate that is then able to be received from the State of New Jersey.
+These certificates have a set value, depending on type of installation.
 In New Jersey, the State B.P.U. has established that these are earned for 15 years.
 If you own the system, the SREC and the money received for them is yours, if an investor (leasing company or PPA) owns the systems, the SREC is normally kept by them.
 The value of these SRECs added to the savings off the retail cost of each kWh is what determines the ROI and pay off time for the cost of the system.
 These SRECs are what some people often get confused and say “I want the electric company to pay me for having solar.”
 We can discuss in more detail with you, once we meet.

 6) How old can my roof be to go solar?